Kattafuah/brokencrystals/README.md

 Now the pipeline will trigger automatically once there is a push to the repository on branch "stable".

 ## Image scanning for deployed Docker images on Dockerhub
 Docker Scout on DockerHub can provide valuable image security insights by automatically scanning images that have been built, tagged, and pushed, revealing the impact of new CVEs on those images.
-In this project, this process can be initiated through a manual trigger of the .github/workflows/csn-devsecops-wf.yml file in this repository.
+In this project, this process can be initiated through a manual trigger of the `.github/workflows/csn-devsecops-wf.yml` file in this repository.
 This workflow offers three trigger options: btpscani, deploy, and dast.
-The btpscani trigger handles the build, tag, push, and scan of Docker images.
+The btpscani (abreviation for build, tag, push, scan and image) trigger handles the build, tag, push, and scan of Docker images.
 The deploy trigger is responsible for deploying the application to your Kubernetes cluster, while the dast trigger runs OWASP ZAP to identify vulnerabilities post-deployment.

 Pre-requisites:
 * Dockerhub account